Naphat-siri/TimeSeriesAnalysis/README.md

 - **Adjustable Parameters**: Parameters such as seasonal periods, window sizes for moving averages, and ARIMA model orders (`p`, `d`, `q`) are set to low values to optimize for quick analysis.
 These can be adjusted for more accurate and detailed results in practical applications.
 - **Educational Focus**: The project is configured to run efficiently in a learning environment.
 Adjust parameters as needed to explore different scenarios and outcomes.

+## Disclaimer
+This project is intended for educational purposes only.
+It is not a financial advice tool.